YuanDaoze/GUI-Agents-Paper-List/change_readme_here.md

 - Vision, language, multimodal foundation models (with explicit support for GUI)
 - Works in the General Domain extensively used by GUI Agents (e.g., SoM prompting)

+<h3>Updates</h3>

+- December 7, 2024: Moved the ownership to OSU-NLP-Group

 ## All Papers (from most recent to oldest)

 {{insert_content_here}}